code247/code247.github.io/index.md

 - I work at Spotify as a Senior Software Engineer.
 - ⚽ I'm an [FPL](https://fantasy.premierleague.com/) enthusiast and I have built [fantasynutmeg.com](https://www.fantasynutmeg.com/).
 - 🎾 I follow and play tennis with great interest.
+- My go-to jams are Indian Classical Music and a variety of podcasts.
 - Best way to contact me is via email at [firstname][lastname]24[at]gmail.com